pmmp/PHP-Binaries/README.md

 - The `-c` and `-l` options can be used to specify cache folders to speed up recompiling if you're recompiling many times (e.g. to improve the script).

 ### Common pitfalls
-- `-f` should be specified at the END of the command line, otherwise it may cause argument errors (due to weird magic)
 - Avoid using the script in directory trees containing spaces.
 Some libraries don't like trying to be built in directory trees containing spaces, e.g. `/home/user/my folder/pocketmine-mp/` might experience problems.

 ### Additional notes